RunOpenCode/exchange-rate/Readme.markdown

 used on given date.
 That means that if it is a Saturday or Sunday, and if rates are not available, a rate from Friday before given date will be used.

-System defines 'default' rate, considering that every Source will provide you with at least one rate type.
-Every implementation should declare one of available rate types as 'default'.
+System defines 'median' rate, considering that every Source will provide you with at least one rate type, which is usually a median.
+Every implementation should declare one of available rate types as default on.
 Recommendation is to consider 'median' rate type as default.

 # Bootstrapping manager